 Type of expense: Deduction applies to: Expenses incurred wholly and exclusively for the production of taxable income which are also supported by the relevant documentation (i.e. invoices, receipts, agreements etc).
-The whole amount Interest in respect of the acquisition of a building for rental purposes.
-The whole amount Expenses incurred for the acquisition of shares in an innovative small and medium size business (subject to conditions).
-The whole amount (restricted to 50% of taxable income before the deduction, with a maximum deduction of €150.000) Subscriptions to trade unions or professional bodies.
+The whole amount

+Interest in respect of the acquisition of a building for rental purposes.
+The whole amount Subscriptions to trade unions or professional bodies.
 The whole amount Expenditure incurred for the maintenance of a building in respect of which there is in force a Preservation Order.
-Up to €1.200, €1.100 or €700 per square meter (depending on the size of the building) Donations to approved charitable organizations (with receipts).
+Up to €1.200, €1.100 or €700 per square meter (depending on the size of the building) Donations to Political Parties (subject to conditions).
+Up to €50.000 Donations to approved by the Commissioner of Taxation charitable organizations (with receipts).
 The whole amount Rental income.
-20% of rental income Special contribution on salaries and pensions.
-The whole amount Profits from the exploitation and/or disposal of intellectual property rights.
+20% of rental income Special contribution on salaries and pensions (abolished on 1/1/2017).
+The whole amount Profits from the exploitation of qualifying intellectual property rights.
 80% Tax losses of current year and previous years (for individuals required to prepare audited financial statements, current year tax losses and tax losses of the previous five years only may be deducted).
-The whole amount
+The whole amount Amount invested each tax year as from 1 January 2017 in approved innovative small and medium sized enterprises either directly or indirectly Up to 50% of the taxable income as calculated prior to this deduction (subject to a maximum of €150.000 per year).
+Any unused deduction can be carried forward and claimed in the following 5 years, subject to the cap of 50% of taxable income (and overall maximum of €150.000 per year).